From personal mess to shared paths, #OMN in the post-truth world

 The composting metaphor says: yes, we’re drowning in #techshit, but we have the tools to turn it into the soil for something humane, resilient, and alive. #KISS

 The #OMN is a simple project.
 But simplicity is deceptive, what makes it difficult for many #fashernista and #mainstreaming people is not the code, not the servers, not even the logistics.
+The difficulty is that the #OMN is rooted in a different path of human nature.

+It isn’t designed to fit the old path of #stupidindividualism.
+It isn’t built to serve the greed of #dotcons.
+It isn’t here to bend the knee to the #deathcult.
 The #OMN is designed as a transition tool, a bridge to a different path, commons, trust, a living path.
 Once people arrive, they can build what they like.
 That’s why the #OMN isn’t just tech, it’s a toolkit for social change and challenge.

 #KISS.
 Keep it simple.
 Keep it real.
-I’ve been building this bridge for 20 years, agenst a strong counter flows, we were all pushed off the path when we handed our voices to the #dotcons.
+I’ve been building this bridge for 20 years, agenst strong counter flows, we were all pushed off the path when we handed our voices to the #dotcons.
 When #openweb culture gave way to #stupidindividualism, I was ready to give up.

 I started by saying the #OMN is a simple project, let’s illustrate this with the #OMN Process